Emerson AX-212 "Bulls-Eye" Art Deco Sakhnoffsky Designed Radio

 This Art Deco model with its beautiful golden maple veneer is highlighted with bright green plastic inlays that wrap around the sides and top of the curved wood formed case.

-The radio still retains its original metal Ingraham tag on the bottom and it's original jet black Bakelite knobs.
+The radio still retains its original metal Ingraham tag on the bottom and it's original jet-black Bakelite knobs.
 The gold painted metal dial is original and in great condition with only a small signs of age.
-Radio has the original dial plastic which is in great condition with no haziness and only a little yellowing.
+Radio has the original dial plastic that is in great condition with no haziness and only a little yellowing.
 This radio is rarely seen.